 church with stone architecture,

 and the picturesque shoreline with the mountain sculpture that looks like a giant’s face lying on the back of its head.
 Do you see it?We head for Chamantad Tinyan Viewpoint.
 From afar, it looked really steep and again, I thought I would never make it across.
-But the top of the mountain is quite wide, even wide enough to dance on… The nipa hut structures up the hill are vendor huts for drinks and refreshments.
+But the top of the mountain is quite wide.
+The nipa hut structures up the hill are vendor huts for drinks and refreshments.

-Notice Kuya Art on the video above devotedly going all around Emy and Joanne to take good photos and videos of them while Malu and I take each other’s impromptu dance video (hahaha)!
+Notice Kuya Art on the video above devotedly going all around Emy and Joanne to take good photos and videos of them!

 We walk past the restaurant where we will eat, Pananayan Canteen, to go to the fine- white-sanded Morong Beach.

 The rest of the ladies prefer to wait in the restaurant while Malu and I walk a few hundred steps more to see what’s beyond.

 I’m glad we did.
 We saw the Ahaw Natural Limestone Arc Formation, spectacular natural erosion sculpting of the original rock, shaped and refined as a result of the harshest bashings and lashings from winds, rains, waves this limestone has been through.
 Here it is, still standing, and more beautiful than ever.